 When Venus is activated in the horoscope natally or by transit or progression the desire to be creative is often stimulated.
 The level of one’s artistry and creativity is determined by interpreting Venus’ connections by sign, house and planetary activities.
 Venus in earth signs has the native gravitate to arts such as sculpting with clay, gardening, horticulture, woodworking, etc., for example.
 Venus in the 3rd house may indicate an interest in writing or cars depending on other indicators.
 Therefore, Venus may show what we create, how and for what reason.
 Not everyone will sell or exhibit art but nearly everybody does something that expresses creativity, often to soothe or express feelings.

 What is artistry and why is Venus involved?
-Likely because of Venus the goddesses governance of all artworks and beauty.
-For most people, we can express our feelings in words and motions, yet artists express themselves with colour, sound, flourish, shape and form.
+For most people, we can express our feelings in words and emotions, yet artists express themselves with colour, sound, flourish, shape and form.
 The artworks are a physical manifestation of the artist’s feelings.
-We are all artists because our thoughts, feelings, emotions and materials create the form of our relationships.
-Our lives are the canvass we all use to manifest our creativity.
-Life is literally whatever we create it to be; based on feelings, and showing that Venus is a very powerful source of creative energy whether artistic or not.
+We are all artists because our thoughts, feelings, emotions and our material attachments all contribute to forming relationships.
+Our lives are the canvas we all use to manifest our creativity whether we’re aware of it or not.
+Everything we believe and are creates our reality.
+Life is literally whatever we create it to be; based on our feelings, and thus shows that Venus as an indicator of our feelings and creative attachments is a very powerful influence in the zodiac.
+No wonder Venus is the primary source of creative energy whether that is artistic or not.

-In astrology, Venus is the prime indicator of creativity and art but it is said that Neptune is a higher octave of Venus, meaning greater and more far-reaching works of creativity and art involve Neptune.
+In astrology, Venus is the prime indicator of creativity and art but it is said that Neptune is a higher octave of Venus, meaning greater and more far-reaching works of creativity and artistry involve Neptune.
 The most successful or world-renowned artists of any media will often have a strong Venus-Neptune connection.
-Aspects to and from Venus with other planets will indicate how artistic or creative one may be and their level of success with creative self-expression in general.
+Aspects to and from Venus between other planets whether by transit or natally will indicate how artistic or creative one may be and their level of success with creative self-expression in general.